olga-od-ua/hello_ireland/TESTING.md

 ### Lighthouse performance test:
 ![Lighhouse test](media/readme_images/validation/lighthouse_report.png)

 Lighthouse in Chrome devtools was used to test the website's performance.
-According to the Lighthouse suggestion the report was generated from an Incognito mode.
+Following the Lighthouse recommendation, the report was generated from the Incognito mode.

 Two warnings were taken into account and fixed, namely:
 - adding a meta description to base.html